azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 ## Step 1.
 Get the code

-Fork the following repo at GitHub:
+Clone the following repo at GitHub:
 ```
 https://github.com/azure/azureml-examples
 ```